novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 #### 2.2.
 Create a new Gitbook project

-Next, use `gitbook` command line to initialize a new project.
-Use any name as the project name.
-Here I'll use `softwareengineering`, the same name as the git repo.
+Next, use `gitbook` command line to initialize a new project, name it anyhing.
+Here I'll use `softwareengineering`, the same one as the git repo name.

-After the project setup finished, try to test it locally.
+After the project setup is finished, try to test it locally.

 ```bash
 gitbook init softwareengineering